 The Eni Renewable Energies and Environmental Research Centre in Novara houses a spectrometry laboratory where the biofuels and oil samples are analysed, rapidly revealing their molecular composition.
 The instrument used – a spectrometer – contains a 7 Tesla magnet, which produces mass spectra in high resolution and with great accuracy.
 The values obtained allow compounds with a similar mass value to be separated out and their molecular formula calculated.
 Automation has halved the time taken to process a mass spectrum.

-Raw materials, intermediaries of biological origin and Green Diesel produced using the Ecofining process.
+Raw materials, intermediaries of biological origin and Bio Diesel produced using the Ecofining process.
 “Biorefineries provide a response to the challenge set by European legislators to transform the industry and produce fuels with a reduced environmental impact.
 Eni’s refinery in Venice has been converted into a biorefinery and the Gela refinery is following soon.
-Using the EcofiningTM process, bio-feedstocks, such as vegetable oils, waste animal fats and waste recovered cooking oils, can be converted into Green Diesel, which currently makes up 15 per cent of Eni Diesel +.”
+Using the EcofiningTM process, bio-feedstocks, such as vegetable oils, waste animal fats and waste recovered cooking oils, can be converted into Bio Diesel.
 (Silvia Pavoni)

 Plant oils, animal fats or waste oils... the flexibility of the Ecofining™ process used at Eni's Venice biorefinery means different feedstocks can be treated.
 However, they all have different characteristics, which must be taken into consideration to optimise the process.
 The biorefinery currently uses certified sustainable palm oil and a percentage of alternative biofeedstocks (used cooking oils and processing by-products) whose quality is guaranteed by analysis in the laboratories of the biorefinery and also the Research Centre in San Donato Milanese.
 The Research Centre uses standard elementary analysis and chromatography as well as sophisticated spectroscopy techniques such as nuclear magnetic resonance (NMR) to study the characteristics of the various commercially available feedstocks (cooking oil, semi-finished animal fats and so on.)

-Tests and benchmarking on the fuel we sell in Italy have confirmed the oustanding quality of Eni Diesel +, 15% of which is renewable Green Diesel.
+Tests and benchmarking on the fuel we sell in Italy have confirmed the oustanding quality of Eni Diesel +.

 Direct from the engine and emissions test rooms of our Research Centre, Giammarco describes how the new Eni diesel and petrol blends and lubricants take shape, while Corrado explains how Eni Diesel + has led to reductions of up to 40 per cent in emissions for Euro 4, Euro 5 and Euro 6 vehicles.